-Our other factor of interest is visual parallax.
-We define visual parallax as the distance between the center of rotation used to specify the pointing direction (usually a device) and the point of view of the user.
+Our other factor of interest is visual parallax (Figure 4).
+We define visual parallax as the distance between the center of rotation used to specify the pointing direction (usually the center of a device) and the point of view of the user.
 In real-life aiming activities, parallax is usually avoided if precision is important.
 For example, sharp shooters align themselves in the direction of their weapons so that the line of view coincides with the shooting direction.